gemechutaye/gemechutaye.github.io/_pages/about.md

 Hello!
 I grew up in a small city called Jimma in Ethiopia.
 In my quest for a better education, I was granted a fully funded scholarship based on merit by the Government of India and Jain University in 2020.
 Currently, I am a senior undergraduate student studying Computer Science and Engineering at Jain University in Bengaluru, India.

-India is renowned for its culturally vibrant and diverse history, and in my early twenties, I had the chance to fully embrace and immerse myself in it.
-I had the privilege of connecting with numerous individuals and interacting with people from over 12 different countries.
-This experience had a profound impact on me, deepening my understanding of India's rich heritage and expanding my global outlook.

-<b>I am preparing for a thesis-based Master's program in Computer Science with a concentration in Natural Language Processing, Artificial Intelligence, or Machine Learning for fall 2024.<b>
+<b>Currently I am looking for a thesis-based Master's program in Computer Science with a concentration in Natural Language Processing, Artificial Intelligence, or Machine Learning for fall 2024.<b>

 Research Experiance